aelphias/aelphias.github.io/README.md

 I’m DevOps engineer with 3 years of experience in managing CI/CD.
 Based in Moscow, Russia - looking forward to work outside of Russia.

-I support CI/CD jenkins pipelines.
-- 🌱 In 2024 I'm acquiring experience and continue to explore k8s.
+During my current role as a DevOps engineer I helped product teams to accerlate time to marking managing CI/CD

-- 🔭 I’m currently learning for rhcsa certification with a book [Red Hat RHCSA 9 Cert Guide: EX200](https://www.barnesandnoble.com/w/red-hat-rhcsa-9-cert-guide-sander-van-vugt/1142518035) by  Sander van Vugt
+- 🔭 I’m getting ready to RHCSA 9
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/igormitchell),  [email✉️](mailto:igor.mitchell@proton.me),  [telegram](https://t.me/igor_mitchell)
 - ⚡ Fun fact: I have a pug 🐕